701-T4/flatshare/README.md

 ```

 by default your application will be hosted at `http://localhost:3000`, while the
 api will be hosted at `http://localhost:4200/api`.
+If using the Firebase auth
-These can be changed in the
+emulator, this will be hosted at `http://localhost:4000/auth`.These can be changed
-config/environment values.
+in the config/environment values.
 See the `contributing` section below for more
-details. on running the app.
+details on running the app.

 ## Running Tests